jundalisay/superblist/content/en/material/principles/intro/chapter-02.md

 > **This adherence of logic to timeless metaphysical truths is the key aspect of the dialectical method that makes it different from the scientific method which is based on evidence supplied by the limited physical senses.

-> ***Actually, our solution-framework comes from Asia as levitating Buddhist monks.
+> ***Our solution-framework comes from Asia as levitating Buddhist monks.
 The problem is that humans see it as mysticism.
 So we had to find a known Western framework that matches it, and found it in Pythagoras.
-But Pythagoras is still pseudoscience to many, and so we use Socrates as a compromise.
+But Pythagoras is still pseudoscience to the religion of Scientism, and so we use Socrates as a compromise.
 Anyone who says that Socrates is pseudoscience will have to say that governments and laws are pseudoscience.

 We start by fitting Relativity to the 5-layer model of the Greeks.